I started writing for money in 2012. Probably weeks after the NEWS of soon becoming a father.

 I dare you to try doing the math too.
-Try to break down $6.18 into: – three meals, baby diapers, rent. hospital bills.
+Try to break down $6.18 into – three meals, baby diapers, and rent. hospital bills.
 Miscellaneous.
 And show me what to save for a rainy day.
 Because as sure as hell, blizzards were building ahead of us.

 #Do you get my point now?